Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Conclusion

 \section{Conclusion}

 In this work, we present RallyNet, a novel hierarchical offline imitation learning model for learning player decision-making strategies in turn-based sports.
-By modeling players' decision-making processes as CMDP, we introduce ECS which leverages experiences to construct a context space, and selects the context as the agent's intent.
-This reduces the impact of partial decision errors on overall behavior.
-The ECS component reduces decision-making errors of agents in the CMDP setting, even if it is not turn-based, while LGBM captures player interactions to generate more realistic behaviors for various turn-based sports.
-We believe that the innovative ideas, connecting player intents with interaction models using GBM and offering an understanding of real interactions in turn-based sports, have substantial potential to inspire researchers across other turn-based sports.
-Our evaluation of a real-world badminton dataset shows that RallyNet outperforms existing offline IL and the state-of-the-art turn-based supervised method, and has potential for sports analytics.
-Furthermore, we demonstrate that RallyNet is indeed a promising solution to sports analytics via practical use cases.
+By modeling players' decision-making processes as CMDP, our ECS leverages experiences to construct a context space and selects the context as the agent's intent, allowing the reduction of decision-making errors in agents' overall behaviors.
+Meanwhile, LGBM captures player interactions to generate more realistic behaviors.
+Extensive evaluations on real-world badminton singles matches show that RallyNet outperforms existing offline IL as well as the state-of-the-art turn-based supervised method with multifactorial assessments, and showcases the practicability for sports analytics.
+We believe RallyNet serves as a general framework for other turn-based sports due to the flexible design for modeling player intents and offering an understanding of real interactions.